WCSCourses/prs_2023/modules/Day1b.docx.md

 ### Apply individual missingness thresholds

-1. Generate new binary file sets (*\--*make*-*bed) from the 'D1D' binary file set, removing individuals with missingness greater than 3% using a single command
+1. Generate new binary file sets (--make-bed) from the 'D1D' binary file set, removing individuals with missingness greater than 3% using a single command
     (hint: In the 'Inclusion thresholds' section, see the 'Missing/person' sub-section).
 Use the output file name 'D1D_imiss3pc'

 2. Examine the output files (no need to open, and remember the bed file cannot be read) and the log file

+- How many individuals were in the original file?
+- How many individuals were removed?
+- How many males and females were left after screening?

 ### Apply SNP missingness and MAF thresholds